legendreddragon/legendreddragon.github.io/lord/masters/gandalf.md

 # Gandalf
 {: .no_toc }

 Gandalf is the level ten master.
 His weapon is the Huge Fireballs.
-He has 1,800 Hit Points and a Strength of 800.
+She has 1,800 Hit Points and a Strength of 800.
 You need to have 4,000,000 Experience to challenge Gandalf.

 ## Table of contents
 {: .no_toc .text-delta }